Tala, Jalisco: Handicrafts

 Handicrafts are made with obsidian and saddlery.

 Traditional costumes

 The charro suit and the dress of poblana china.

-tronomy
+Gastronomy

 Well and birria; piloncillo, dulce de leche and fruits in syrup; cane juice, punch and coffee with liquor, cane mezcal.

 Touristic centres

 The municipality has natural forests located in "La Primavera" Ahuisculco, Cerro de Las Garzas, Cerro Monte Negro, Las Navajas Hill and spas such as Los Tejabanes and El Rincón.